ciscoheat/buddy/README.md

 ## Pending tests

 Since BDD is also made for non-programmers to use, a common development style is to write empty, or *pending* tests, and let a programmer implement them later.
-To do this, just write the string in the `describe` and `it` methods.
+To do this, just write a string in the `it` methods, nothing else.
 Our previous test class would then look like this:

 **Main.hx**